 Maldivians typically occupy lower-paying jobs in the tourism sector which is dominated by foreign workers, and women continue to be side-lined from the biggest employment sector other than the government.
 110 It is evident that there are data gaps to give a clear picture of women representation in tourism sector as these data are not captured in HIES.
 However, local female participation in the tourism sector is 2 per cent and local male participation is 47 per cent.
-The expatriate labour force in the sector is significant at 5 per cent for foreign females and 46 per cent foreign males.111 with a few resorts running programs to attract females to join.
-The main reason women do not seek resort employment is the negative perceptions of resort life that conflict with Islamic values, and both parents and young women perceive resorts as being unsafe112.
+The expatriate labour force in the sector is significant at 5 per cent for foreign females and 46 per cent foreign males.

+Anecdotal evidence suggests that these figures may have increased slightly, with more female staff joining tourism sector, with a few resorts running programs to attract females to join.
+The main reason women do not seek resort employment is the negative perceptions of resort life that conflict with Islamic values, and both parents and young women perceive resorts as being unsafe.
 With growing guest house tourism in inhabited islands in the last decade, it is unclear how many women benefit from this new sector.
 This is a potential employment sector where women residing in the islands could tap into with adequate policies and interventions.